Kong/docs.konghq.com/src/gateway/get-started/configure-services-and-routes.md

 ### Next steps

-The next part of this tutorial walks you through how and why to [configure rate limiting](/gateway/latest/get-started/protect-services/).
+The next tutorial in this series walks you through [rate limiting](/gateway/latest/get-started/configure-ratelimiting/).